ietf-wg-cellar/ebml-specification/specification.markdown

 # EBML Versioning

 An `EBML Document` handles 2 different versions: the version of the `EBML Header` and the version of the `EBML Body`.
-Both versions are meant to be forward compatible.
+Both versions are meant to be backward compatible.

 ## EBML Header Version